armandoxxx/AngularWithCordova/README.md

 run **cordova platforms add ios** run **cordova prepare ios**

-do not forget to set settings in XCode for signing dev app (select team and enter bundle identifier-you have to create in your account  in developer.apple.com)
+Open project in XCode in platform/ios/ folder do not forget to select development team in XCode

 run **cordova build ios**

 ###troubleshooting

-if you run into problem with blank page when app is loaded then do this (usualy access-allow-origin stuff)
+if you run into problem with blank page when app is loaded then do this (usualy Access-allow-origin stuff problems)

-Search the code for the following line: (might be in several files, so do it for all of them)
+Search the code in workspace for the following line: (might be in several files, so do it for all of them)
 ```
  WKWebViewConfiguration* configuration = [[WKWebViewConfiguration alloc] init];
 ```